Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 • If immediate medical help is not possible, provide the following care:

-• Move person to a cooler area.
+• Move the person to a cooler area.

 • Remove or loosen outer clothing.